Rooted in heritage: Blake Pewo’s leadership and legacy at Altus AFB

+“I utilize the Kiowa culture at work, even as a supervisor,” Pewo said.
+“I’ve built a camaraderie and a sense of family in the civil service with whom I am able to press on through daily life.
+Even through ups and downs, as long as we face them together and support each other, we make the best of every situation.”

+Pewo credits much of his work ethic to the teachings of his ancestors, particularly a renowned Kiowa war chief named Set’tainte, also known as Satanta or “White Bear.”

-A photo of Set’tainte, also known as Satanta or “White Bear” in the late 1800s.
-Satanta was a great Kiowa war chief who helped negotiate treaties between multiple Native American tribes and the U.S. government. (courtesy photo)
+Satanta was a great Kiowa war chief who helped negotiate treaties between multiple Native American tribes and the U.S. government.

+Pewo explains one song written about Satanta says that, while he was a great chief, he wasn’t perfect.
+That lesson resonates with him daily.

+“That particular song says you don’t have to be the best, you just have to put in your best effort,” he said.
+“With everything you do, down to the smallest detail, do your best.
+I don’t necessarily have to be the best supervisor in the world, but I give the best effort I can for the people who work for me.”

 |Date Taken: